These museum professional membership organizations offer an

 array of valuable publications, conferences, workshops, job postings and other

 Based in Washington DC, AAM’s mission is to nurture excellence in museums through advocacy and services.
-It organizes many important professional networks including the National Association of Museum Exhibitors, Its 2014 annual conference -- the largest annual museum professional conference in the world -- will be held from May 18 – 21 in Seattle, Washington.
+It organizes many important professional networks including the National Association of Museum Exhibitors.
+In 2014, two USF museum studies graduate students received prestigious fellowships from AAM to attend its annual conference in Seattle.
+Its 2015 annual meeting will be held in Atlanta.

 AASLH provides leadership and resources to those who preserve and interpret state and local history.

 ACM’s website is the place to go for resources and information about careers in children’s museums.
-Its 2014 annual conference will be held from May 14 – May 16 in Phoenix, AZ.
+Its 2015 annual conference will be held in Indianapolis.

 ASTC is a resource for those interested in learning more about science and technology centers and museums.